Types of Degrees Statistics Majors Are Getting

 Online Statistics Programs

-In the 2018-2019 academic year, 261 schools offered some type of statistics program.
+In 2018-2019, 261 schools offered a stats program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|